vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 Next we create a request builder that turns the event into a request.
-The request that we build here is a struct containing any data required by a [Tower service][tower] that is responsible for actually sending the data  to the sink's final destination external to Vector, in this case the HTTP endpoint..
+The request that we build here is a struct containing any data required by a [Tower service][tower] that is responsible for actually sending the data to the sink's final destination external to Vector, in this case the HTTP endpoint.
 We will build this service shortly.

 The request looks like: